 There have been several Ebola outbreaks since 2013.
 The epidemic in West Africa led to more than 11,000 deaths and spread to several countries around the world.

-Learn more about the fight to stop Ebola
+WATCH: Learn more about the fight to stop Ebola

 “Researchers are looking for new ways to stop these outbreaks and to treat people who become infected and develop Ebola virus disease,” said Paul Spearman, MD, of Cincinnati Children’s and lead investigator of the trial.
 “The development of preventive vaccines for Ebola is a top global public health priority.”